 1. Approved Activities.
-Activities acceptable for establishing a service need are: employment; participating in an approved education or training; or receiving or at risk of receiving protective services.
-Each activity is outlined as follows:
+Activities acceptable for establishing a service need are: seeking paid employment for a maximum of eight weeks; paid employment; maternity leave from paid employment for a maximum of 12 weeks; participating in an approved education or training; or receiving or at risk of receiving protective services.
+Each activity is outlined in 606 CMR 10.04(1)(b)1.a. through e.:as follows: